renesas-rz/meta-renesas-ai/docs/onnxruntime.md

 The official website is:
 **https://github.com/microsoft/onnxruntime**

-This Yocto/OpenEmbedded meta-layer provides ONNX Runtime support for the Renesas RZ/G2 and RZ/G2L families of System on Chips.

 In order to add ONNX Runtime support to your project, make sure *onnxruntime* is listed as a dependency to your recipe/package.
 Listing *onnxruntime-dev*